ibm-cloud-docs/cloud-object-storage/iam/granting-access-to-service.md

 # Granting access to a COS service instance

-## Granting a user access
+## Granting access to a user
 tbd

-## Granting another IBM Cloud Service access
+## Granting access to another IBM Cloud Service
 tbd